-- 19.01 Overtime is defined as time worked in excess of a regular shift of seven and one-half (7-1/2) hours per day or thirty-seven and one-half (37-1/2) hours per week.
+- 19.01 (a) Overtime is defined as time worked in excess of a regular shift of seven and one- half (7-1/2) hours per day or thirty-seven and one-half (37-1/2) hours per week.
 No overtime shall be worked except under special circumstances.
-If overtime is essential and approved, payment for overtime shall be made at the rate of double time after seven and one-half (7-1/2) hours per day or thirty-seven and one-half (37-1/2) hours per week or time worked in excess of a regularly scheduled five (5) consecutive day work week.
-All overtime worked on an employee's first or second day of rest and on holidays shall be paid for at double time rates.
-If time off is taken in lieu of payment of overtime, it shall be by mutual agreement between the employee concerned and her/his Section Head. - 19.02 In January of each year, the University shall review the accumulated banked overtime for individual employees and shall have the option of paying out all or a portion of the hours in excess of seventy-five (75), subject to operational requirements. - 19.03 For the purpose of computing the hourly rates for monthly rated employees, the monthly salary rate shall be divided by one hundred and sixty-three (163), this being the average number of hours worked per month, and multiplied by the overtime rates. - 19.04 The University shall endeavor to equalize overtime opportunities amongst employees. - 19.05 The University shall endeavor to keep overtime to a minimum and to meet requirements on a voluntary basis. - 19.06 At the beginning of each month, the University shall supply the Union with a list of all employees who have worked more than twelve (12) hours' overtime in a month. - 19.07 An employee required to work a minimum of two (2) hours' overtime before or after but joined to her/his regular shift shall be reimbursed up to ten dollars (\$10.00) on submission of a claim for the cost of a meal (no receipt required) unless a meal is provided. - 19.08 (a) Employees called out two (2) hours or less prior to their normal start time shall receive two (2) hours at overtime rates, except where the call out is prior to 5:00 a.m. in which case (b) applies. - (b) Employees called out more than two (2) hours prior to their normal start time and between the hours of midnight and 6:00 a.m. shall receive two (2) hours at their overtime rate or for the number of hours worked before their normal start time, whichever is greater.
+If overtime is essential and approved, payment for overtime shall be made at the rate of double time after seven and one-half (7-1/2) hours per day or thirty-seven and one-half (37- 1/2) hours per week or time worked in excess of a regularly scheduled five (5) consecutive day work week.
+All overtime worked on an employee's first or second day of rest and on holidays shall be paid for at double time rates. - (b) The option to bank time off in lieu of payment of overtime (TOIL) is available to employees.
+When the TOIL is taken shall be determined by mutual agreement between the employee and their Section Head subject to operational requirements.
+If the Section Head must deny a request for TOIL the employee will be provided with written reasons for the denial. - 19.02 In January of each year, the University shall review the accumulated banked overtime for individual employees and shall have the option of paying out all or a portion of the hours in excess of one hundred (100), subject to operational requirements. - 19.03 For the purpose of computing the hourly rates for monthly rated employees, the monthly salary rate shall be divided by one hundred and sixty-three (163), this being the average number of hours worked per month, and multiplied by the overtime rates.

+- 19.04 The University shall endeavor to equalize overtime opportunities amongst employees. - 19.05 The University shall endeavor to keep overtime to a minimum and to meet requirements on a voluntary basis. - 19.06 An employee required to work a minimum of two (2) hours' overtime before or after but joined to her/his regular shift shall be reimbursed up to ten dollars (\$10.00) on submission of a claim for the cost of a meal (no receipt required) unless a meal is provided. - 19.07 (a) Employees called out two (2) hours or less prior to their normal start time shall receive two (2) hours at overtime rates, except where the call out is prior to 5:00 a.m. in which case (b) applies. - (b) Employees called out more than two (2) hours prior to their normal start time and between the hours of midnight and 6:00 a.m. shall receive two (2) hours at their overtime rate or for the number of hours worked before their normal start time, whichever is greater.
 Such employees will be permitted a minimum of six (6) hours' rest time prior to assuming their regular duties and not lose any regular pay as a result, or where required, continue working through their normal shift, in which case they will be provided shift change notice per Article 18.04.